Higashikawa, Hokkaido

 Higashikawa (東川町, Higashikawa-chō) is a town located in Kamikawa Subprefecture, Hokkaido, Japan.

 As of September 2016, the town has an estimated population of 8,092, and a density of 33 persons per km2.
 The total area is 247.06 km2.

 Higashikawa declared itself a photo town (写真の町, shashin no machi) in the 1980s and has done much to sponsor photography since, notably the annually awarded Higashikawa Prizes.

+In recent years, the number of cafes, general stores, wineries, vineyards, sake breweries, etc. has increased due to population growth resulting from increased immigration from all over the country.
+More young people are visiting as tourists.
+In terms of population growth in 2021, it ranked first in Hokkaido.